echo3/echo3extras/resource/readme.txt

 ----------------------------------------------------------------------
 Echo Extras is licensed under the Mozilla Public License.
-Please see the "licensing.txt" file in the /Licensing folder for more information.
+Please see the files in the /Licensing folder for more information.

 ----------------------------------------------------------------------
 This archive/package contains the following directory structure: